-In this lesson, your tutor will help you go over a type-6 question from TOEIC speaking test.
-Your tutor will read the question to you, and you have 60 seconds to answer on your own.
+In this lesson, your tutor will help you go over a type-2 question from TOEIC speaking test.
+Describe the photo in your own words; you have 60 seconds to answer.

-Directions: In this part of the test, you will give your opinion about a specific topic.
-Be sure to say as much as you can in the time allowed.
-You will have 15 seconds to prepare.
-Then you will have 60 seconds to speak.
+Directions: In this part of the test, you will describe the picture on your screen in as much detail as you can.
+You will have 30 seconds to prepare your response.
+Then you will have 45 seconds to speak about the picture.

 How did you do?
 Use the following pointers as a guideline to refine your answer.